Alacho2/LessPM/readme.md

 https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/

-After you have rust and mongodb up and running, you should be able to build the project through
+After you have rust and mongodb up and running, you should be able to build the project through Before running this command, you need to be in the server folder.
 ```
 cargo build && cargo run
 ```